Thinkwise/docs/docs/sf/specification_review.md

 ## Limited specification access

-The set of specifications to review can be limited to a subset for every user by the analyst.
+The specifications to review can be limited by the analyst.
+This is user-specific, every stakeholder can be configured to have access to a different subset of specifications.
 By default, the stakeholder has access to all specifications.
 When specification access is limited, the analyst will have to white-list the business processes, features and iterations the stakeholder has access to.

 ![](assets/sf/stakeholder-specification-access.png)
 *Configured specification access for a stakeholder, limiting the review to certain business processes, features and iterations*